Category: Uncategorized

 Established 2017

-Mark D. Leslie was High Liner Foods’s Vice President of Business Development.
-Mark helped guide the company’s growth for one of our industry’s largest processing concerns in shrimp.
-In addition, as a board member of the Better Seafood Board, Mr. Leslie dedicated his considerable talents to combating seafood fraud and protecting our industry’s reputation.
-As a strong community activist, he has volunteered as a board member for Catholic Charities North and the River House.
+Mark D. Leslie was High Liner Foods’ vice president of business development.
+He helped guide the company’s growth for one of the seafood industry’s largest processing concerns in shrimp.
+In addition, as a member of the Better Seafood Board, Mr. Leslie dedicated his talents to combating seafood fraud and protecting the industry’s reputation.
+As a strong community activist, he volunteered as a board member for Catholic Charities North and the River House.
+Mr. Leslie passed away in 2017.

 Meet Bill and Betty More